Cincinnati/Northern Kentucky International Airport: Recent history

 Until 2015, CVG consistently ranked among the most expensive major airports in the United States.
 Delta operated over 75% of flights at CVG, a fact often cited as a reason for relatively high domestic ticket prices.
 Airline officials suggested that Delta was practicing predatory pricing to drive away discount airlines.
 From 1990 to 2003, ten discount airlines began service at CVG, but later pulled out, including Vanguard Airlines, which pulled out of CVG twice.
 After Delta downsized its hub operations, low cost carriers began operations and have been sustained at the airport ever since.

 Terminal 2 was closed in May 2012, and CVG re-opened and consolidated all non-Delta airlines to Concourse A in Terminal 3 at that time, which became the sole terminal.
 Renovation and expansion of the ticketing/check-in area and Concourse A took place that year to accommodate the move.
 Terminals 1 and 2 were torn down in early 2017 to construct an overnight parking and deicing area.
 Both concourses, the customs facility, baggage claim, and ticketing areas were renovated in late 2017 to mid 2018 under a $4.5 million plan.
 In 2021, the airport opened a new rental car and ground transportation center adjacent to the main terminal.

 Facilities

 Terminal

-The airport has one terminal and two concourses with a total of 50 gates.
-Both concourses are islands and are only accessible by an underground moving walkway or people mover.
+The airport has one terminal and two concourses with a total of 51 gates.
+Both concourses are islands and are only accessible by an underground moving walkway and people mover.
 All international arrivals without pre-clearance are handled in Concourse B.